kemitchell/writing.kemitchell.com/_posts/2018-01-04-The-Well-Appointed-Skinner-Box.md

 To Hell with all that.

 There's no substitute for other people's views, especially when facing hard problems.
-I like to think I take some hard problems.
+I like to think I take on some hard problems.
 But nobody's hard on me like I'm hard on myself.
 I would rather focus on developing my own standards, and posts that meet them, and miss out on low-friction feedback, than to embrace gamification of my writing under someone else's rules.
 I'd rather focus on well developed posts that warrant well developed responses, and [useful works worth maintaining over time](https://oss.kemitchell.com/).

 Thanks for reading along.
 A great deal more to come soon.